david-cermak/mqtt_subscibe_viewer/README.md

 # mqtt_subscibe_viewer
-Simple electron based mqtt client which subscribes a number of selected topics (should send a number) and displays them as chart for last hour and gauge with current value
+Simple electron based mqtt client which subscribes a number of selected topics (should send a number) and displays them as a plot for last 10 minutes and gauge with current value

 ## Development
 Make sure that [yarn](https://yarnpkg.com/lang/en/docs/install) installed on your system then run `yarn install` to fetch all dependencies